Skip to main content

 Installation

-Create a conda environment where the packages will be installed.
+Or create a conda environment where the packages will be installed.

-conda create --name torch_rl python=3.9
+conda create --name torchrl python=3.9

-conda activate torch_rl
+conda activate torchrl

 PyTorch

-Depending on the use of functorch that you want to make, you may want to install the latest (nightly) PyTorch release or the latest stable version of PyTorch.
+Depending on the use of torchrl that you want to make, you may want to install the latest (nightly) PyTorch release or the latest stable version of PyTorch.
 See here for a detailed list of commands, including pip3 or other special installation instructions.

 Torchrl